Reuse To Go

 • Turn empty jars into containers for leftover food

-• Use cloth cleaning towels
+• Use cloth napkins, cleaning towels

 • Reuse boxes